Better Call Saul season 2: Episodes

 Taking the first letter of each episode title and rearranging them yields "FRINGSBACK" ("Fring's back"), foreshadowing the reappearance of Breaking Bad character Gus Fring.

+Release

+Home media

+The second season was released on Blu-ray and DVD in region 1 on November 15, 2016; bonus features include audio commentaries for every episode and several behind-the-scenes featurettes.

 Reception

 Critical response

 The second season of Better Call Saul received acclaim from critics.
 On Rotten Tomatoes, the second season has a score of 97%, based on 182 reviews, with an average rating of 8.7/10.
 The site's critical consensus reads, "Better Call Saul continues to tighten its hold on viewers with a batch of episodes that inject a surge of dramatic energy while showcasing the charms of its talented lead."
 On the review aggregator website Metacritic, the second season has a score of 85 out of 100, based on 18 critics, indicating "universal acclaim".

 Terri Schwartz of IGN rated the season an 8.7 out of 10, praising the acting performances and cinematography, but criticizing the lack of focus, stating, "There's a lot to love in Season 2 of Better Call Saul, but still some elements to improve upon."
 Chuck Bowen of Slant Magazine gave it a perfect four star review and wrote, "the show's writing is as economic and poetically parred [as its visual aesthetic].
 Each moment is compact, leading to the next with unpredictable, behaviorally astute precision".
 Daniel D'Addario of Time praised the show's ability to stand out as a spin-off but retain some of the elements of its predecessor, writing, "in its second season, ...
 Better Call Saul allows us into a new world of complexity by deepening one of the show's pivotal relationships.
 It's the best-case scenario for a spin-off: a show that occupies a familiar world but opens up entirely new themes."